pubeldev/OpenPrintTag/README.md

 python3 docs_src/generate.py
 ```

-Then, to view it, you can do:
+Then, to view it, you can:
 ```
 cd docs
 python3 -m http.server